captainsparrow02/sensor_iot_project/README.md

 ## mongodb
 * This service is based on the MongoDB Image and sets up a MongoDB database that can be accessed from outside the container through port 27017 and allows data persistence across container restarts.
-* The database is being used to store incoming MQTT messages recieved within the `sensor-subscribe` container.
+* The database is being used to store incoming MQTT messages received within the `sensor-subscribe` container.
-* It mounts to a single volume at  `./db`  on the host machine to  `/data/db`  inside the container, allowing data stored in the container to be persisted across restarts and making it accessible from outside the container.
+* It mounts to a single volume at  `./db`  on the host machine to  `/data/db`  inside the container, allowing data stored in the container to persist across restarts and making it accessible from outside the container.

 ## redis
 * This service is based on the Redis image and sets up a Redis instance that can be accessed from outside the container at port 6379 and allows other services to use it as a cache store.
-* The Redis database is being used a cache within the `backend-api` container for API calls.
+* The Redis database is being used as a cache within the `backend-api` container for API calls.

 ## sensor-subscribe
-* This service is configured to build container for a sensor subscription service for incoming MQTT messages based on the contents of the `./sensor-subscribe` directory.
+* This service is configured to build a container for a sensor subscription service for incoming MQTT messages based on the contents of the `./sensor-subscribe` directory.
 * This service mounts to 3 volumes -
-	1.-   `./sensor-subscribe` is mounted to `/sensor-subscribe` inside the container, allowing the container to access the code and dependencies defined in the current directory.
+	1.    `./sensor-subscribe` is mounted to `/sensor-subscribe` inside the container, allowing the container to access the code and dependencies defined in the current directory.
-	2 `./config` is mounted to `/sensor-subscribe/config` inside the container, allowing the container to read configuration files.
+	2.    `./config` is mounted to `/sensor-subscribe/config` inside the container, allowing the container to read configuration files.
-	3.`./logs` is mounted to `/sensor-subscribe/subscribe_logs` inside the container, allowing the container to write log files.
+	3.    `./logs` is mounted to `/sensor-subscribe/subscribe_logs` inside the container, allowing the container to write log files.
 * The `depends_on` section specifies that the `sensor-subscribe` service depends on both the `mqtt` and `mongodb` services.
 This means that the `sensor-subscribe` service will not start until both the `mqtt` and `mongodb` services are up and running.

 ## sensor-publisher
-* This service is configured to build container for a sensor publishing service to publish incoming sensor payload on MQTT topics.
-It is from based on the contents of the `./sensor-publish` directory.
+* This service is configured to build a container for a sensor publishing service to publish incoming sensor payloads on MQTT topics.
+It is based on the contents of the `./sensor-publish` directory.
 * This service mounts to 3 volumes -
-	1.-   `./sensor-publish` is mounted to `/sensor-publish` inside the container, allowing the container to access the code and dependencies defined in the current directory.
+	1.    `./sensor-publish` is mounted to `/sensor-publish` inside the container, allowing the container to access the code and dependencies defined in the current directory.
-	2 `./config` is mounted to `/sensor-publish/config` inside the container, allowing the container to read configuration files.
+	2.    `./config` is mounted to `/sensor-publish/config` inside the container, allowing the container to read configuration files.
-	3.`./logs` is mounted to `/sensor-publish/publish_logs` inside the container, allowing the container to write log files.
+	3.    `./logs` is mounted to `/sensor-publish/publish_logs` inside the container, allowing the container to write log files.
 * The `depends_on` section specifies that the `sensor-publish` service depends on both the `mqtt` and `sensor-subscribe` services.
 This means that the `sensor-publish` service will not start until both the `mqtt` and `sensor-subscribe` services are up and running.

 ## backend_api
-* As the name suggests, the `backend_api` service builds a container to interract with the databases using the FastAPI application running inside it.
+* As the name suggests, the `backend_api` service builds a container to interact with the databases using the FastAPI application running inside it.
 It builds itself based on the contents of `./backend_api` directory with the container name as `fastapi`.
 * The service exposes port 8080 and maps it to port 80 inside the container, allowing external requests to reach the FastAPI application running inside the container.
 * This service mounts to 3 volumes -
-	1.-   `./backend_api` is mounted to `/backend_api` inside the container, allowing the container to access the code and dependencies defined in the current directory.
+	1.    `./backend_api` is mounted to `/backend_api` inside the container, allowing the container to access the code and dependencies defined in the current directory.
-	2 `./config` is mounted to `/backend_api/config` inside the container, allowing the container to read configuration files.
+	2.    `./config` is mounted to `/backend_api/config` inside the container, allowing the container to read configuration files.
-	3.`./logs` is mounted to `/backend_api/backend_api_logs` inside the container, allowing the container to write log files.
+	3.    `./logs` is mounted to `/backend_api/backend_api_logs` inside the container, allowing the container to write log files.
 * The service depends on several other services defined in the Docker Compose file: `mongodb`, `redis`, and `sensor-subscribe`.
 This means that the `backend_api` service will not start until these dependent services are up and running.

 ## Design choices